 - Free!
 There is no cost to you!

 - All materials will be disinfected before and after each lesson

 - Workshops occur rain or shine and may be outdoors, so please dress appropriately!

 Workshop Dates and Times

-- Workshops take place most Thursdays, Fridays, Saturdays, and Sundays.
+- Workshops take place most Thursdays and Saturdays.

 - Please see our calendar below for specific workshop dates and times.

 - Bayshore Birds | Learn all about the Bayshore’s birds!
 Each bird species is unique and has special adaptations to fill its niche in the ecosystem.
 Participants will learn about different beak, body, and feet shapes, and try using different pieces to build a bird of their own.
 After that, we will take a short walk out into the marshes to look at birds in real life!

 - Wetlands Exploration | Come take a walk with us!
 We will be taking a short (approximately 1 mile) walk through our salt marshes.
 As we walk, we will discuss the importance of wetlands, what species can be found there, and some of the threats that they face.